 This can easily be accomplished by increasing these plant-based foods by one or two per week until you’re eating the recommended amounts.

-What Are the Benefits of Heart-Healthy Eating?
+What Are The Health Benefits Of Heart-Healthy Eating?

 Heart-healthy eating, which includes foods like vegetables, whole grains and antioxidant rich fruits, can help prevent heart disease, stroke, and reduce the risk of developing some types of cancer.